jjclark1982/bitburner-scripts/hacking/README.md

 ### Hacking Manager

-[manager.js](manager.js) is a frontend for executing job batches calculated by [Planner](#Hacking Planner).
+[manager.js](manager.js) is a frontend for executing job batches calculated by [Planner](#Hacking_Planner).
 It matches job `endTime` with availability on target servers.
-It delegates execution to a backend which can match job `startTime` with availability in RAM banks.
+It delegates execution to a backend that can match job `startTime` with availability in RAM banks.

+It depends on [planner.js](#Hacking_Planner) and some backend such as [ThreadPool](../botnet/).
 The backend must implement the `dispatchJobs(batch)` method, which should return a falsey value if it is not able to run the entire batch, and may adjust the timing of the batch.

 #### Manager Command-Line Interface